MBrosik/bubbles/README.md

 # Bubbles

 ## About
-Welcome to Bubble Game - the cult arcade game!
-Your task is to eliminate colored balls by shooting and matching at least five of the same color.
-Five bubbles arranged next to each other will burst, and you will prevent them from flooding the board with them.
+Welcome to Bubble Game - the renowned arcade game!
+Your task is to eliminate colored balls by sliding and matching at least five of the same color.
+Five bubbles arranged next to each other will burst, preventing the board from getting flooded.
 However, be vigilant!
-As time goes on, more and more balls are added, and when they reach the bottom of the board, the game is stopped.
+As time goes on, more and more balls are added, and when there's no free space left, the game is stopped.

 ## Interface